Recursive Beliefs

 The Nash equilibrium for this game is for all readers to guess 0 or 1.
 However, in practice most people guess a number much higher than that.
 Why?

 One reason a reader might choose a higher number is that she expects others to be less rational, and so they will on average pick a number greater than 2.
-It could also be that a reader thinks that others are rational enough to choose 0 or 1, but those people think that other people are less rational.
+It could also be that a reader thinks that others are rational enough to choose 0 or 1, but thinks that those people believe other people are less rational.
 Or maybe the reader was just not able to find the Nash equilibrium herself.

 In this tutorial, we will model a “level-k” strategy for this game, and then fit the model’s predictions to real data collected by the New York Times.